What is the Best OTT Platform For Your Business?

 Most OTT platforms fit into these three sourcing categories:

 - Native – Streaming services that create exclusive content are considered native OTT platforms.
-For example, Netflix, Hulu, Amazon Prime, and HBO Max are native services because they produce original shows that viewers can only access on their platform.
+For example, Netflix, Hulu, Amazon Prime Video, and HBO Max are native services because they produce original shows that viewers can only access on their platform.

 - TV Publisher – When watching live TV, you have access to numerous channels and networks like the Discovery Channel, CBS, and the Cartoon Network.
 However, these networks also provide streaming apps where viewers can watch their televised content from a streaming device, such as a laptop or smartphone.
 These types of OTT platforms are called TV publishers.